tkyvz/chatapp/README.md

 # chatapp
 A simple PHP based Chat Application prototype.
+Don't use it in production environments.
+It is just an experimental project to learn PHP.

 ## Installation
-This project uses composer, so for installing dependencies just type to the terminal `php composer.phar install` in the project directory.
+This project uses composer, so for installing dependencies just type to the terminal `php composer.phar install` at the project directory.
+PHP's built-in web server can be used to host the application.
+Just type the command `php -S localhost:[port_num]` inside the *public* folder.

 ## Database
 The project has its database in *db* folder.
 Database is called chatapp.db.
 Three users are already inserted in the database.
 You may also register your own users in *signup* page.